patricksavalle/devops-project-template/README.md

 ### Parts, aspects and modularity

-Systems are made up of interconnected subsystems (partitions or parts), this is called modularity.
+Systems are made up of interconnected subsystems (partitions or parts), this is called **modularity**.
-Parts have low coupling externally and high cohesion internally.
+Parts have natural low coupling externally and high cohesion internally.
-A selection of the system based on functionality present in all subsystems is called an aspectsystem or (aspect).
+A selection of the system based on functionality present across multiple subsystems is called an aspectsystem or (aspect).

 > Examples:
 > - the rooms of a house are subsystems, the electrical wiring and the plumbing are aspectsystems